 The 2000 President’s Panel on Ocean Exploration Report, Discovering Earth’s Final Frontier: A U.S. Strategy for Ocean Exploration, calls for a national ocean exploration program to “train the next generation of ocean explorers."
 One of the many ways that OER addresses this goal is through a partnership with the Cooperative Program for the Advancement of Earth System Science (CPAESS), a community program of the University Corporation for Atmospheric Research (UCAR), to coordinate research and collaboration activities of OER’s expeditions on NOAA Ship Okeanos Explorer.

 NOAA Ship Okeanos Explorer is the nation’s only federal vessel dedicated to ocean exploration.
 The ship is equipped with advanced tools that support systematic exploration of unknown ocean regions.
 High-resolution sonars, deepwater remotely operated vehicles, and telepresence technology are used to collect baseline information in unexplored areas.
 Real-time collaboration with scientists and other experts at Exploration Command Centers around the world enables rapid dissemination of information-rich products to the scientific community, allowing them to directly participate in expeditions, even from shore.
 Telepresence technology ensures that data from new discoveries are available almost immediately to experts in relevant disciplines for further analysis and research.

-Since 2009, UCAR and OER have hosted over 100 mapping explorers in training.
+Since 2009, CPAESS/UCAR and OER have hosted over 120 mapping Explorers-in-Training.
 For many, this first at-sea experience was invaluable in subsequent academic and career pursuits.
 OER continues to seek opportunities to work with external groups to train the next generation of explorers.

 Read mission logs from past trainees: